Soft Sediment Interactions

 How can extra organic matter and sedimentation interact with soft sediment ecosystems?

-• In most situations the benthic ecology (animals that live within the sediments) will adapt to assimilate and process increased organic matter, and so long as the inputs do not exceed the assimilative capacity of the animals to breakdown this material the system will achieve a new equilibrium.
+• In most situations, the benthic ecology (the animals that live within the sediments) will adapt to process and assimilate increased organic matter and, so long as the inputs do not exceed the assimilative capacity of the animals to break down this material, the system will achieve a new equilibrium.

-• However, if the deposition exceeds that assimilative capacity, there can be a build up of organic matter on the sediment surface and oxygen levels in the sediments or in the water just above the sediments can be reduced.
-This is often evident in the presence of bacterial mats (e.g. Beggiatoa) as the organic material is now broken down by microbes.
+• However, if deposition exceeds this assimilative capacity, there can be a build-up of organic matter on the sediment surface and oxygen levels in the sediments or in the water just above the sediments can decline.
+This is often evident through the presence of bacterial mats (e.g. Beggiatoa) on the sediment surface as the organic material is now being broken down by microbes.
 These microbes use sulphide in the breakdown process which can result in outgassing from the sediment surface; another indicator that deposition is exceeding the assimilative capacity of the environment.

-• Benthic monitoring programs will often include some or all of these indicators (e.g. infaunal community structure (animals in and on the sediments), oxygen levels and evidence of outgassing) to determine environmental condition and support management practices that avoid deleterious outcomes.
+• Benthic monitoring programs often include some or all of these indicators (infaunal community structure (animals in and on the sediments), oxygen levels and evidence of outgassing) to determine environmental condition and to support management practices that avoid harm to the environment.

-For more detailed information on the interaction between salmon farming and soft sediment environments browse through our research outputs on our publications page.
+For more detailed information on the interactions between salmon farming and soft sediment environments, browse through our research outputs on our publications page.

 Institute for Marine and Antarctic Studies